Signs of Burnout

 What is burnout?

-As a medical term, burnout was coined in 1974 by the psychologist Herbert Freudenberger whilst he was working as an unpaid volunteer at a free clinic catering to people experiencing problems with addiction.
-He used the word burnout to describe the psychological and physiological impact which his workplace was having on himself and his fellow staff.
-Stimulated by continuous stressors related to work, which they found to be not only emotionally and physically wearing but often unrewarding, they became exhausted and unmotivated.
+As a medical term, burnout was coined in 1974 by the psychologist Herbert Freudenberger whilst he was working a job as an unpaid volunteer at a free clinic catering to people experiencing problems with addiction.
+He used the word burnout to describe the psychological and physiological impact which the stressors of his workplace were having on himself and his coworkers.

-Burnout has since become the go-to psychoanalytic term to describe people who are suffering from depression-like symptoms, such as headaches, fatigue and cynicism which are specifically caused by feeling physically, mentally and emotionally exhausted by work.
-Although burnout has been recognized as a possible psychosocial hazard of work by the World Health Organisation (WHO),, some doctors and researchers contest the idea that it is a fully-fledged medical condition in its own right, arguing that it is merely a sub-type of depression.
+Burnout has since become the go-to term to describe people who are suffering from depression-like symptoms, such as anxiety, headaches, lack of sleep, fatigue and cynicism, which are specifically caused by feeling physically, mentally and emotionally exhausted as a result of stress from one’s job or workplace.

-Doctors and teachers are among those professionals who are most commonly diagnosed with burnout.
-However, becoming overwhelmed to the point of ill-health by the demands of one’s occupation or work environment can happen to anyone at any age.
+Doctors and teachers are among the types of employees who are most commonly experience work-related stress, leading to being diagnosed with burnout.
+However, experiencing work-related stress, becoming burned out and feeling overwhelmed to the point of ill-health due to the demands of one’s job or work environment can happen to anyone at any age.

 Symptoms of burnout